 Let’s Talk Food and Shopping

 You don’t have to be pint-sized to be awed by ice sculptures and the Cripple Creek Ice Festival manages to balance family-friendly activities and cool adult stuff quite well.
 On Saturday, Feb.
-9, you can meet the talented artists who have created this year’s sculptures and learn all about their craft.
-The event, which runs from 4-7 p.m., will include wine and hors d’oeuvres.
+8, you can meet the talented artists who have created this year’s sculptures and learn all about their craft.
+The event, which runs from 1-5 p.m., will include wine and hors d’oeuvres.
 You can also check out the Ice & Art Fest over at the Cripple Creek Heritage Center (park there for free and shuttle to the festival).
-And, if you like your fun a little less refined, there’s an ice bar with a liquor luge where you can enjoy the coldest drinks in the Old West (make sure you have a DD for that mountain drive home).
+And, if you like your fun a little more sudsy, there’s a beer garden on the weekends where you can enjoy the best beer in the Wide West (make sure you have a DD for that mountain drive home).

 Cripple Creek sits at an elevation of 9,494 feet, so it’s important to be mindful of the altitude.
 Make sure you bring lots of water and keep yourself hydrated while you’re walking about, especially if you decide to hike the trails outside the town while you’re up there.
 And, since it is Colorado, dress in layers so you’re prepared for it to be hot or snow or both.
 It may ruin your super hero costume’s overall flair, but you won’t be freezing to death, so we think it’s a good compromise.
 The opportunity to check out art made completely of ice only happens once a year in the Pikes Peak region.
 And the drive to Cripple Creek is utterly gorgeous, so it’s not even a chore to get there!
 If you’re looking for something different this month, the Cripple Creek Ice Festival is an event you won’t want to miss.